dgoffredo/dgoffredo.github.io/content/break-cycles.md

 minimum feedback arc set problem][minimum], and it's [NP-complete][NP-complete], which [sucks][sucks].

-Apparently the solution can be approximated to an arbirary level of accuracy, but unless I find a tested implementation of one of the approximate or complete solutions in an off-the-shelf graph library, I'm not about to implement it myself for a code generator.
+Apparently the solution can be approximated to an arbitrary level of accuracy, but unless I find a tested implementation of one of the approximate or complete solutions in an off-the-shelf graph library, I'm not about to implement it myself for a code generator.